needle-mirror/com.unity.cloud.assets/Documentation~/asset-collection-management-sample.md

    <img alt="Screenshot of the samples import section of the package manager window" height="64" src="images/sample-import-collection-management.png"/>

-After the import process is complete, you can view your imported assets under the `Assets/Samples/Unity Cloud Assets` folder.
+4. After the import process completes, you can view the sample under the `Assets/Samples/Unity Cloud Assets` folder.

   <img alt="Screenshot of the imported sample" height="256" src="images/tac-sample-collections-scene.png"/>